SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • A cut will be made in one of three places -- on the back of the hip (over the buttock), on the front of the hip (near the groin), or on the side of the hip.
 Your surgeon will explain which approach will be used.

-• In most cases, the cut will be 3 to 6 inches (7.5 to 15 centimeters) long.
-In a regular hip replacement surgery, the cut is 10 to 12 inches (25 to 30 centimeters) long.
+• In most cases, the cut will be 3 to 6 inches (in) or 7.6 to 15 centimeters (cm) long.
+In a regular hip replacement surgery, the cut is 10 to 12 in (25 to 30 cm) long.

 • The surgeon will use special instruments to work through the small cut.

 • Surgery involves cutting and removing bone.
 The surgeon must cut through some muscles and other tissues.
 Less tissue is cut than in regular surgery.
-Most of the time, muscles are detached.
+Most of the time, muscles are not detached.

 This procedure uses the same type of hip replacement implants as regular hip replacement surgery.